Summary: Should you choose vacuum casting for your prototyping needs? Here is everything you need to know about the process.

 Is Vacuum Casting the right rapid prototyping solution for your needs?

-Overall, vacuum casting has many benefits for rapid prototyping applications, but it is most valuable in cases where a series of high-quality prototypes is required.
+Overall, vacuum casting has many benefits for rapid prototyping applications, but it is most valuable in cases where a series of high-quality prototypes are required.
 Product development teams seeking to make pre-launch prototypes for customer trials, models for marketing purposes, or functional prototypes can make the most out of vacuum casting.
 Because of its high production quality, the process is also suitable for small-batch manufacturing of end-use components.

 If you’re still not sure whether it is the right choice for your rapid prototyping needs, don’t hesitate to reach out to us at RapidDirect.